JCHM-1/JCHM-1/README.md

 ## 🚀 About Me
-I am currently a third year IT student at Hanze Hogeschool in Groningen.
+I am currently a fourth year IT student at Hanze Hogeschool in Groningen.
 I like challenges, learning new things and travelling.

 ## 🔗 Link